Committee on Theater and Performance Studies

 This advanced acting course builds upon fundamental acting training and develops advanced skills for the performer.
 The focus will be on acting methods that are useful for multiple types of material; best practices in monologue, scene study, and ensemble work; and multiple approaches toward rehearsal processes.
 In preparation for weekly in-class performance work, students will be required to collaborate with scene partners outside of class and to dedicate themselves to a disciplined practice of self-study.
 For enrollment in this course, please submit a Statement of Intent at this link: https://forms.gle/KduDPpafN58XcRnw8.
 Questions?
 Email vwalden@uchicago.edu.

-Instructor(s): M. Lyons Terms Offered: Spring
+Instructor(s): M. Lyons Terms Offered: Winter

 Note(s): Previous acting experience is encouraged.